 The barbarian highlander took on a curse of immortality that left him a stranger to his own people, and even to mankind as a whole, leaving him nothing but to walk the earth and watch it crumble.

-But in the end, the triumphed, and I have never been as proud of myself as a DM, or of my friends as Players when they did.
+But in the end, they triumphed, and I have never been as proud of myself as a DM, or of my friends as Players when they did.

-One of my friends, Taylor, is an artist.
-You may have seen here work before as I’ve been retweeting all her orc related artwork for the last year.
-She usually makes at least some artwork for every game she plays in, but the amount of art she made for Game of Thorns was probably the most for any game I’ve played with her.
+One of my friends, T, is an artist.
+You may have seen their work before as I’ve been retweeting all their orc related artwork for the last year.
+They usually make at least some artwork for every game they play in, but the amount of art they made for Game of Thorns was probably the most for any game I’ve played with them.
 I thought I’d share some of it with you here today.

-You can check out more of her stuff by following her on twitter @
+You can check out more of their stuff by following them on twitter @Uncouth_Peasant

 Starting alphabetically with Aden Caderyn, a bookish fellow, too far down the line of succession of house Caderyn to consider a play for power, dedicated himself to studying under his father, an brilliant diplomat, and his uncle, the family spymaster.
 Over the course of the campaign, he acquired the attention of several dark gods (he wasn’t particular about the shrines he prayed at) which eventually got him a talking cat summoner companion.
 He also established quite the network of spies across the land.
 He ended the campaign blessed by the God of Games and could never lose a game of chance.
 In the epilogue he settled down in a cottage in the highlands, but not before destabilizing a rival nation on a whim.

-Next is Tora Caderyn (Taylor’s character), middle child of the Lord of the Highlands, very much a wild child who wanted to do more than be a pawn for a political marriage.
-She ended up defending a city under siege, and commanding a battalion of knights, and defeating a green dragon (before fighting the King of Thorns).
+Next is Tora Caderyn (T’s character), middle child of the Lord of the Highlands, very much a wild child who wanted to do more than be a pawn for a political marriage.
+She ended up defending a city under siege, commanding a battalion of knights, and defeating a green dragon before finally confronting the King of Thorns.
 Ironically, she did end up marrying the man her father wanted for her, the Prince Henry of the Reislanders, after she saved him from political assassination and saved his city from a cursed army.
 In order to get the final blessing the party needed to defeat the King of Thorns, she was forced to give up her first born child to the God of the Seas (not to be killed, it was a plot thread we left dangling in case we ever ran a sequel game).
 She ended the game as Queen of the Ladwrack and the heroine of her people.